VincentBounce/WindowsContextMenuTools/README.md

 `List-in-Notepad.reg`

-Lists folders/files of any folder and displays the list in a temporary Notepad file that disappear as soon as you close it.
+Lists folders/files contained in any folder and displays the list in a temporary Notepad file that disappear as soon as you close it.

 💿 To install this tool separately, just run `List-in-Notepad.reg`